mromulojus/mrxcompliance/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Access control for denúncias

+The `denuncias` table in Supabase uses row-level security:

+- Anonymous users may submit new denúncias but cannot view, update or delete any entries.
+- Only authenticated users with the `administrador` role can read, update or delete existing denúncias.

+These policies ensure public reporting while keeping report data restricted to administrators.